ansys/pygranta/doc/source/development_and_release_processes.rst

 Test VM management
 ~~~~~~~~~~~~~~~~~~

-At all times the *production test VM* virtual machine should be running the latest validated Granta MI version.
-This
-is generally the most recent released version, but during the pre-release phase the version of Granta MI installed on
-the *production test VM* is more recent than the latest version available to customers.
-The name and URL of the
+There are multiple *production test VMs* in use at one time, and each runs a validated Granta MI version.
+The names and
-*production test VM* is stored in the ``AZURE_VM_NAME`` and ``TEST_SERVER_URL`` secrets respectively.
+URLs of the *production test VM* are stored in the ``AZURE_VM_NAME_yyRn`` and ``TEST_SERVER_yyRn_URL`` secrets
+respectively, where ``yyRn`` is the Granta MI version, for example ``25R2``.

+*Production test VMs* are commissioned for a new Granta MI release once it is declared stable, and is decommissioned
+when support is withdrawn for that Granta MI release.

-The *development test VM* runs whichever version of Granta MI is required to support CI on *idiomatic package* ``main``
+The *development test VM* runs a development build of Granta MI, and is upgraded as required to support CI on
-branches during development.
-The name and URL of the *development test VM* is stored in the ``AZURE_VM_NAME_NEXT``
+*idiomatic package* ``main`` branches during development.
+The name and URL of the *development test VM* are stored in
-and ``TEST_SERVER_URL_NEXT`` secrets respectively.
+the ``AZURE_VM_NAME_DEV`` and ``TEST_SERVER_DEV_URL`` secrets respectively.

-The *production test VM* and *development test VM* can be distinguished by their desktop backgrounds and text files
-in the hard drive root.
+The *development test VM* has a green desktop background to indicate it is safe to upgrade.

-This approach achieves two goals:
+This approach has the following advantages:

-* CI is generally passing on all *idiomatic package* ``main`` branches at any point in development and release.
+* CI is generally passing on all *idiomatic package* ``main`` branches at any point in development and release, which
+  reflects successful CI run against all supported Granta MI releases and a recent Granta MI development build.
-* The most recent *PyGranta meta-package* and all *idiomatic package* **released** ``release`` branches can still be
+* All *PyGranta meta-package* and *idiomatic package* **released** ``release`` branches can be patched and used for
-  built up to the pre-release phase to support patch releases if required.
+  releases if required.
+Changes in behavior from subsequent Granta MI development do not affect existing ``release``
+  branches.

+.. note:: If a *production test VM* has been decommissioned, it should be removed from ``release`` branch CI if a patch
+   release is required.

 .. |chkbx| raw:: html